jernsting/poitools/README.md

 * Set one output of the SingleVolumeRaycaster to FHP.
 * Connect the network as shown in the examples

+Once the network is build and the canvas shows the desired output, the default key combination to set pois is ALT + left mouse button.
+ALT and right mouse button will remove the last poi.

 ## Pointfitting

 ![Pointfitting processor](img/pointfitting.png)